Redundancy

 - Enable Is this a Redundant Subscriber Server Setup to identify this server as a secondary server.

-- For Redundancy Settings, Enter the IP address of the Revolution primary server and the Revolution admin login credentials you created when you installed on the primary server.
+- For Redundancy Settings, Enter the IP address of the OneAlert primary server and the OneAlert admin login credentials you created when you installed on the primary server.
 (Admin login on the primary server is Admin Username on the subscriber server.)

 - Click Install.
 The installer may display that it's skipping parts of the installation.
 This occurs when the installer detects that the proper .NET or SQL is already installed.